CocoWang-wql/azure-docs/articles/aks/use-managed-identity.md

 Update kubelet identity on an existing cluster with your existing identities.

+> [!WARNING]
+> Updating kubelet MI will upgrade Nodepool, which causes downtime for your AKS cluster as the nodes in the nodepools will be cordoned/drained and then reimaged.

+> [!NOTE]
+> To bring your own kubelet MI, you must use User-assigned control MI.
+>

 #### Install the `aks-preview` Azure CLI

 You also need the *aks-preview* Azure CLI extension version 0.5.64 or later.
 Install the *aks-preview* Azure CLI extension by using the [az extension add][az-extension-add] command.
 Or install any available updates by using the [az extension update][az-extension-update] command.